-Climate change is a pressing issue that especially affects children.
-As they learn about the impacts of climate change, many are experiencing anxiety and fear about the future of the planet.
-Dr. Susan Clayton, researcher and professor of psychology and environmental studies at the College of Wooster in Ohio discusses strategies for supporting children to help them cope with climate anxiety.
+As children learn about the impacts of climate change, many are experiencing anxiety and fear about the planet’s future.
+Dr. Susan Clayton, researcher and professor of psychology and environmental studies at the College of Wooster in Ohio, discusses strategies for supporting children to help them cope with climate anxiety.

 Climate change resources for teenagers and young adults

 - WaterBear is a free streaming platform dedicated to the future of our planet.
 WaterBear describes its mission to “provide access to award-winning inspirational and educational documentaries, short films and series that focus on environmental issues.
 According to WaterBear, it empowers members to dive deeper, learn more, and take action.
 Over 100 global NGOs support the project, which also has an interactive element as its members can donate to charities or volunteer on campaigns.

 - Founded by the two brothers Jack and Finn Harries, earthrise is a multimedia storytelling studio for the climate.
 Their YouTube channel and Instagram account deliver bite-sized educational content on climate solutions.